Harold Carnahan - Obituary

 He was preceded in death by his wife of nearly 68 years, Betty Graves Carnahan.
 The two were united in marriage on October 10, 1952.

-In addition to his wife, Dean was preceded in death by, David W. Carnahan, on July 6, 2017; step grandson, Doug Haines; siblings: Robert, Thelma and Edward.
+In addition to his wife, Dean was preceded in death by a son, David W. Carnahan, on July 6, 2017; step grandson, Doug Haines; and siblings, Robert, Thelma and Edward.

-Memorial contributions, in Dean's name, would be appreciated to the Sabina Historical Society (PO Box 271, Sabina, 45169).
+Memorial contributions, in Dean's name, would be appreciated to the Sabina Historical Society, PO Box 271, Sabina, OH 45169.